Guides for video conferencing

 - Apple video – prepare resources for remote learning

-Google COVID-19 resources
+Google resources

 - Teach from home – teach from home with all the Key GSuite tools